anthonyrisinger/cga/8/cga+04.md

 - **Systems with severe memory constraints**: The increased storage requirements may be prohibitive for embedded systems
 - **Teams unfamiliar with GA**: The learning curve requires significant investment—weeks to become comfortable, months for deep proficiency
 - **Problems that stay purely within one transformation type**: If you only need rotations, quaternions remain more efficient
+- **Probabilistic State Estimation**: For systems where the core challenge is managing uncertainty (e.g., Kalman filters, factor graph optimization, belief-space planning), the deterministic nature of standard CGA makes it a poor primary framework.
+Interfacing with probabilistic libraries often requires immediately converting GA's geometric objects back into vector/matrix forms that can accommodate covariance

 #### Practical Implementation Considerations